Everything you need to know

 Telecom Plus was founded in 1996 in Henley-on-Thames and has gone on to be listed on the London Stock Exchange as well as the FTSE 250 Index – making it a genuine British success story.

 Telecom Plus’ CEO is Stuart Burnett.
 Stuart joined the Company in 2016 and was appointed to the Board in 2019 and became sole CEO in 2024 after being Co-CEO since 2021.
-UW’s Non-Executive Chairman is The Hon.
+Utility Warehouse’s Non-Executive Chairman is The Hon.
 Charles Wigoder, who joined the Company in 1998.
 For additional info click here.

 How can customers save money with Utility Warehouse?

-UW’s service bundling proposition allows customers to save increasing amounts of money by taking multiple services – the more services they take, the more discounts and benefits they unlock.
+Utility Warehouse’s service bundling proposition allows customers to save increasing amounts of money by taking multiple services – the more services they take, the more discounts and benefits they unlock.
 Benefits available include energy prices lower than the Government’s energy price cap and a discount on broadband.
 Energy customers also have the opportunity to save money by having more control over their energy usage with a free smart meter upgrade.

 What services are provided?

-UW currently offers energy, broadband, mobile phone and insurance services.
+Utility Warehouse currently offers energy, broadband, mobile phone and insurance services.

 Utility Warehouse Partners